kubevault/prometheus-exporter/docs/guides/monitoring/vault-operator/builtin.md

 ## Enable Monitoring in Vault operator

 Enable Prometheus monitoring using `prometheus.io/builtin` agent while install Vault operator.
+To know details about how to enable monitoring see [here](/docs/guides/monitoring/overview.md#how-to-enable-monitoring)

 Here, we are going to enable monitoring for `operator` metrics.

 <b> Using Helm: </b>